d12frosted/elpa-mirror/gnu/logos-readme.txt

   `olivetti' package is installed (`logos-olivetti').
 All these variables are buffer-local.

-  [ User options have changed as part of 0.3.0-dev.
-Especially the glue
-    code for Olivetti. ]

   Logos is the familiar word derived from Greek (watch my presentation on philosophy about Cosmos, Logos, and the living universe:
   <https://protesilaos.com/books/2022-02-05-cosmos-logos-living-universe/>),